eckozero/CLIc/README.md

 also now stops running if one of your pieces is blocking the King, because obviously it's not in check in that case.

+__14/11/13:__

+Added vertical check validation.
+The code is virtually identical to the code for above.

+Started added diagonal check validation.
+Ran into the snag that where I thought I was running all four directions I was just running two directions, twice.

+This is a very trivial update, because it's copy, paste, slightly amend.

 Known bugs/issues as at 13/11/13: